Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

 \boldparagraph{Metrics} Following~\cite{bhat2023zoedepth}, we compute 3 metrics between the predicted metric depth ($\hat{d}_i$) and the ground truth ($d_i$): (1) \textbf{REL}: absolute relative error, $\frac{1}{M}\Sigma^{M}_{i=1}|d_i - \hat{d}_i|/d_i$, (2) \textbf{RMSE}: root mean squared error, $[\frac{1}{M}\Sigma^{M}_{i=1}|d_i - \hat{d}_i|^2]^{\frac{1}{2}}$, (3) \textbf{$\log_{10}$}: average $\log_{10}$ error, $\frac{1}{M}\Sigma^{M}_{i=1}|\log_{10}d_i - \log_{10}\hat{d}_i|$.

-\boldparagraph{Results} From the results in~\Tableref{tab:nyu_results}, we observe that training and evaluating the model at lower resolution crops leads to a considerable drop in performance, even when using the MiDaS initialization.
-This is expected, as pointed out in several works~\cite{zhong2023improving,Ranftl2022PAMI,brazil2023omni3d}, due to the drawbacks of using cropping and scaling augmentations in these models during training.
-Next, we consider the impact of adding \methodname.
-We observe larger gains in the lower resolution $96 \times 128$ setting with augmentations, indicating that our encoding is indeed useful.
-We observe little improvement at the $384 \times 512$ resolution, which is likely due to the strong initialization provided by the large MiDaS model which is pre-trained on 12 different datasets at the same resolution.
+\boldparagraph{Results} Across both settings (pre-training and no pre-training), \camenc leads tom improved performance over not using it, leading to relative improvements of 5.4\% -- 12.5\% across the different metrics and settings (\tableref{tab:depth_main}\,a and b).
+We also compare to Cam-Conv~\cite{facil2019cam}, a past encoding that has been used for single image depth estimation.
+While Cam-Conv also encodes the location of pixels in the camera's field of view, it doesn't encode them using sinusoidal embeddings that are used in \camenc, and leads to worse performance.

-In terms of design choices, we see gains when adding \methodname to the downsampled image features before it is passed to the BeiT~\cite{beit} module.
-This allows the transformer to incorporate information about the crop location in the camera's field of view in the multi-scale feature output.
-We find that adding \methodname to the features from the MiDaS backbone along with the predicted relative depth is not very effective.
-This could be because most of the capacity of the model lies in the MiDaS backbone (327M+ parameters) and the domain-specific decoder at the end may not need additional cues for refining the depth.
-From~\Tableref{tab:ablation}, we find the dense variant of the encoding to work better than the sparse variant.
+In terms of design choices, we see more gains when adding \camenc to the downsampled image features before it is passed to the BeiT~\cite{beit} module in the MiDaS backbone than after the MiDaS backbone (\tableref{tab:depth_design}\,a and b).
+Early infusion allows the transformer to incorporate information about the crop location in the camera's field of view in the multi-scale feature output.
+From~\Tableref{tab:depth_design}\,c, we find the dense variant of the encoding to work better than the sparse variant.
 This is likely due to the dense prediction nature of this task.

 In~\Figref{depth_lowres_vis}, we visualize the predicted depth along with the squared error $\Delta$ \wrt to ground truth (ranging from dark blue: low to dark red: high).
 Our model predicts better depth as evident by lower $\Delta$ (lower intensity red areas).
 More visualizations are provided in supplementary.